-Risk Our response to the risk Key observations communicated to those charged with governance Classification and measurement of intercompany receivable balances The classification and measurement of the amounts due from parent and subsidiary undertakings, with a carrying value of €1,169 million (2022: €1.185 million), is considered to be a significant risk area due to the significant judgement exercised by management.
+Risk Our response to the risk Key observations communicated to those charged with governance Classification and measurement of intercompany receivable balances The classification and measurement of the amounts due from parent and subsidiary undertakings, with a carrying value of €1,154 million (2023: €1.169 million), is considered to be a significant risk area due to the significant judgement exercised by management.
 The classification of the loans receivable from parent and subsidiary undertakings as non-current involves judgement in determining management's intent as well as the counterparties' ability to repay.
 There is judgement involved in determining the fair value of loans receivable from parent and subsidiary undertakings arising from the difference between the rate of interest charged by the company and arm's length rates of interest for equivalent loans.
-Refer to the Accounting Policies Notes 3(c) and 3(f); and Notes 4, 13 and 19 to the Financial Statements.
-Walking through the intercompany process, including management's process of assessing the significant risk and evaluating the design effectiveness of internal controls addressing the significant risk; Reviewing the intercompany loan agreements and cashflows, including the Company's precedence in respect of calling for repayments of loans receivable; Making inquiries of management to assess the Company's intentions and expectation in relation to the timing of repayment of the Company's Our planned audit procedures were completed without exception.
+Refer to the Accounting Policies Notes 3(c) and 3(f); and Notes 4, 13 and 19 to the Financial Statements. procedures, which included: Walking through the intercompany process, including management's process of assessing the significant risk and evaluating the design effectiveness of internal controls addressing the significant risk; Reviewing the intercompany loan agreements and cashflows, including the Company's precedence in respect of calling for repayments of loans receivable; Our planned audit procedures were completed without exception.